Accreditation in Public Relations (APR)

 The panel of judges will determine if a candidate can be advanced to the computer-based examination, which concludes after the panel presentation.
 Once approved, the candidate is able to schedule the computer-based examination at their convenience.

 IMPORTANT: Candidates have 12 months from the acceptance of their application to complete the panel presentation and computer-based examination.
+A candidate will be provided additional instructions if they do not pass a portion of their oral or written exam.

 Certified Public Relations Counselor (CPRC)